houby-studio/lazy-admin/scripts-definitions/README.md

     * icon: name of icon, if omitted, powershell icon is used
     * returns: type of the result, which application should expect after command is executed
     * insidePsSession: whether command should be run in Remote PSSession or locally
+    * usesLoggedUser: whether command utilizes $CredentialObject or $LazySession created upon logging in.
+May be ommited when insidePsSession is true
     * confirm: before executing the command, ask user for confirmation
     * friendlyName: provided in languages you want to support, this is displayed to user to get better idea what the command might do
     * description: provided in languages you want to support, this is displayed to user to best describe what the command might do